uniflow-io/uniflow/docs/docs/quick-start.md

 Rail will be executed from top to bottom.
 Result Flow at the bottom will then display a text that is ordered by lines.

-To create your own program, you should first [register](https://uniflow.io/register) a new account.
+To create your own Program, you should first [register](https://uniflow.io/register) a new account.
 Then you just type a unique title and press enter on `Search` area.

-`Search` area is also used to filter your programs, as same as create new folders.
+`Search` area is also used to filter your Programs, as same as create new folders.